Cox's Bazar Express

 Route Engineering Challenges

-• 381km route crosses multiple major Bengal delta rivers (Meghna, Feni, Karnaphuli) requiring long bridge spans
+• 381 km route crosses multiple major Bengal delta rivers — Meghna, Feni, Karnaphuli — requiring long steel and concrete bridge spans subject to seasonal monsoon flooding

-• Chittagong Hill Tracts approaches feature sharp curves and gradient changes requiring careful locomotive adhesion
+• Chittagong Hill Tracts approaches feature sharp curves and gradient changes (1 in 100 to 1 in 80) requiring careful locomotive adhesion in monsoon season

-• Humid coastal climate (Cox's Bazar is essentially tropical) demands corrosion-resistant braking components
+• Humid tropical coastal climate (Cox's Bazar is essentially tropical, 25–32°C year-round) demands corrosion-resistant braking components and air-conditioning capacity

-• New line (opened December 2023) required major earthworks through the Akhaura–Chittagong corridor to bypass the older Jessore–Bamanhat route
+• New Dohazari–Cox's Bazar line (opened 1 December 2023) required major earthworks through the Satkania–Lohagara hill corridor to bypass the older Jessore–Bamanhat route

-• Single-track operation throughout limits train frequency; passing loops at major stations allow bidirectional operations
+• Single-track operation throughout limits train frequency to one overnight and one daytime consist in each direction; passing loops at major stations (Laksam, Feni, Satkania) allow bidirectional operations

 Operator